Pearl in the Alpilles

 The start of the renovation

 If you care about this beautiful abbey, you can consider donating money.
-I will.
 I visited this abbey three times, one time during the lavander season.
 Amazing!
+That's the reason of this purple background

 The safeguarding project consists in the construction of buttresses that would make it possible to counter the church.
 Bending the bell tower dome would limit structural disorders.
 The installation of micropiles would strengthen the foundations of the abbey church.